TejioTakio/projects/README.md

 ### Guidelines

 Place related files together in the same folder, like stylesheets, scripts and images.
+They made to be a compilation of resuable components.

 ## SMACSS